Note on the evaluation of one type scalar three-point integral extracted from the Higgs boson decay: Abstract

 \section{Abstract}

-Motivated by the Higgs boson decaying to $gg$ at one loop approximation, the amplitude of scalar one loop three-point diagram with two different internal masses are evaluated and fully analytic results are obtained.
+Motivated by the Higgs boson decaying to $gg$ at leading order approximation, the amplitude of scalar one loop three-point diagram with two different internal masses are evaluated and fully analytic results are obtained.
 The main ingredient of the evaluation is a integral in which the integrand is product of the reciprocal of the integral variable and a logarithm whose argument is a quadratic function of the general form.
-The results depend on the choice of the masses of the propagators and the massive external line.
-In the first case, in addition to the elementary functions, the amplitude contains a term which is a summation over an infinite series where each term is a hypergeometric function.
-In the second case the result is expressed through dilogarithms.
-In particular, if the three internal lines are taking the same mass, the results will reduce to the known functions in one loop evaluation of Higgs decaying to $gg$ or $\gamma\gamma$.
+Complete analytic results for the two cases that there is no real root and there are two different real roots for the logarithm are presented.
+Applications of the results in this paper to radiative decays of the heavy quarks in the Standard Model and in the singlet vector-like model are discussed.